DOOOOOM/jmpd-docs/jMPD Use Cases.md

 **Exceptions:**

-1. The config file is writable.
+1. The config file is not writable.

 **Required GUI:**